1837 Galilee earthquake: Earthquake

-The main shock occurred around four in the afternoon, followed by a second strong shock five minutes later, and was felt as far as 500 km away.
+The main shock occurred on Sunday, January 1, 1837, around four in the afternoon, followed by a second strong shock five minutes later, and was felt as far as 500 km away.
 Damascus's maximum perceived intensity was estimated to be VII (Very strong) on the Medvedev–Sponheuer–Karnik scale, while Ramla and Baalbek were at VI (Strong), and cities such as Cairo, Tarsus, and Gaziantep (formerly Aintab) were at III (Weak).

-Wave damage

-As a result of the earthquake, a strong seiche (standing wave) swept the shores of Tiberias causing additional death.